Charles R. Jonas: Life and career

-From 1931–1932, Jonas served briefly as an appointed Assistant United States Attorney for the Western District of North Carolina.
+From 1931 to 1932, Jonas served briefly as an appointed Assistant United States Attorney for the Western District of North Carolina.
 In September 1940 he was called to active service as a member of the North Carolina National Guard.
 During World War II he served in the United States Army Judge Advocate General's Corps, rising to the rank of lieutenant colonel in 1945.
 While later serving in the Judge Advocate General Corps of the North Carolina National Guard, Jonas reached the rank of brigadier general.

 He was a member of the North Carolina Bar Association, serving as president, 1946–1957.
 He also served on the North Carolina Board of Law Examiners, 1948–1949.

-While in Congress, Jonas served for nearly two decades, from 1954–1972, on the important House Appropriations Committee.
+While in Congress, Jonas served for nearly two decades, from 1954 to 1972, on the important House Appropriations Committee.
 During this period, the committee cut more than $93 billion from budgets proposed by four presidents: Eisenhower, Kennedy, Johnson, and Nixon.
-Jonas was one of the few Southern Congressmen not to sign the 1956 Southern Manifesto that opposed the desegregation of public schools ordered by the Supreme Court in Brown v.
-Board of Education.
-However, Jonas voted against the Civil Rights Acts of 1957, 1960, 1964, and 1968, as well as the Voting Rights Act of 1965.
+Jonas signed onto the 1956 Southern Manifesto that opposed the desegregation of public schools ordered by the Supreme Court in Brown v.
+Board of Education and voted against the Civil Rights Acts of 1957, 1960, 1964, and 1968, as well as the Voting Rights Act of 1965.
 He did support the 24th Amendment to the U.S. Constitution though.

-Jonas' long and pioneering service to the Republican Party in North Carolina and his efforts to make North Carolina a competitive two-party state, earned him the nickname, "Mr. Republican."
+Jonas' long and pioneering service to the Republican Party in North Carolina and his efforts to make North Carolina a competitive two-party state, earned him the nickname, "Mr. Republican".
 He retired in 1972, declining to run for an eleventh term.
 The General Assembly of North Carolina passed a joint resolution in 1991 honoring the life of Jonas "former Congressman and 'Mister Republican.'"Jonas lived most of his life in Lincolnton, North Carolina.